AJ-Acevedo/dotfiles/README.md

 dotfiles are like a developer's toolbox.

-I am using macOS Sierra 10.12 and my preferred Linux distribution is Debian.
+I am using macOS High Sierra 10.13 and my preferred Linux distribution is Debian.
-Currently running Debian 7.11 (wheezy)
+Currently running Debian 9 (Stretch)

 For more information on dotfiles, checkout [dotfiles.github.io](http://dotfiles.github.io/)